d1msk1y/d1msk1y/README.md

 Over the years, I’ve worked on diverse projects spanning a wide range of languages and technologies, equipping me with a strong grasp of core **programming principles, design patterns, and the art of delivering robust, efficient solutions**.

-Since **August 2023**, I’ve worked as the **first Software Developer at Lehmann Elektro**, leading full-stack projects and designing robust backend architectures. **Managing deadlines, architecture decisions, priorities, and other project management tasks** has helped me grow not only as a Software Developer but also as a de facto Project Lead.
+Since **August 2023**, I’ve worked as the **first in-house Software Developer at Lehmann Elektro**, leading full-stack projects and designing robust backend architectures. **Managing deadlines, architecture decisions, priorities, and other project management tasks** has helped me grow not only as a Software Developer but also as a de facto Project Lead.

 My focus: **clean, efficient, production-ready systems**.
 I enjoy backend-heavy development where architecture, logic, and speed matter.